andyli/blog/content/posts/2010/2010-03-18_sandy3d-c-haxe.md

-in AS, has switched its trunk to Haxe; [Away3D][], again originally written in AS, now has a Haxe branch inside its SVN in active development; [Haxe3D][], developed by Nicolas(the creator of Haxe), written in Haxe from the very beginng, seems to be very light-weight but I can't found much info about it.
+in AS, has switched its trunk to Haxe; [Away3D][], again originally written in AS, now has a Haxe branch inside its SVN in active development; [Haxe3D][], developed by Nicolas(the creator of Haxe), written in Haxe from the very beginning, seems to be very light-weight but I can't found much info about it.

 So I decide to work on one of them to enable a Haxe C++ 3D